Azure-Samples/smartbulkcopy/README.md

 2. You're using a database snapshot as the source database
 3. You're using a database set in READ_ONLY mode

+## Heaps, Clustered RowStores, Clustered Columnstores

+From version 1.7 Smart Bulk Copy will smartly copy tables with no clustered index (heaps), and tables with clustered index (rowstore or columnstore it does't matter.)

+Couple of notes for the Columnstore:
+- Smart Bulk Copy will always use a Batch Size of 1048576 rows, no matter what specified in the configuration, in order to maximize compression and reduce number of rowgroups, as per [best pratices](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-data-loading-guidance?view=sql-server-ver15#plan-bulk-load-sizes-to-minimize-delta-rowgroups).
+-

 ## How to use it

 Download or clone the repository, make sure you have .NET Core 2.1 installed and then create a `smartbulkcopy.config` file from the provided `smartbulkcopy.config.template`.
 If you want to start right away just provide source and destination connection strings and leave all the options as is.
 Make sure the source database is a database snapshot: